-*Note that students taking the 120 ECTS option – see below – cannot take an internship in the third trimester as they take an extensive internship in the additional trimester
+*Note that students taking the 120 ECTS option – see below – cannot take an internship in the third trimester as they take an intensive internship in the additional trimester

 Additional content for the 120 ECTS track

 Since some national career-tracks in diplomacy or government service may require a 120 ECTS MA, the programme offers the additional flexibility of enrolling for 30 additional ECTS credits with an additional trimester.
+Please note that this option will only be available until the 2021-22 academic year (included).
 This additional content consists of:

 |Intensive internship||9 ECTS|